kumarz1/we-are-warriors-mod-apk/README.md

 - **Mod Menu Customization**: The mod menu offers unique gameplay modifications to suit your strategy style.
 - **In-Game Currency**: Use in-game currency effectively to upgrade and expand your army without limitations.

-## Gameplay of We Are Warriors MOD APK Version
+## Gameplay of We Are Warriors MOD APK

 The **We Are Warriors MOD APK version** adds extra elements to enhance your strategy.